 As if you actually died in that dream and woke up dead.
 Shadows of untangling vines tumble toward the ceiling.
 A delicate lizard sits on your shoulder, its eyes blinking in every direction.
 And when you lean forward and present your hands to the basin of water, and glimpse the glass face that is reflected there

 Ralph Angel was born in Seattle, Washington, in 1951.
-He is the author of Twice Removed (Sarabande Books, 2001), Neither World, which received the 1995 James Laughlin Award, and Anxious Latitudes (1986).
+He is the author of Twice Removed (Sarabande Books, 2001); Neither World (Miami University Press, 1995), which received the 1995 James Laughlin Award; and Anxious Latitudes (Wesleyan University Press, 1986).
 His poems have appeared in The New Yorker, Poetry, The Antioch Review, The American Poetry Review, and many other magazines, and have been collected in numerous anthologies, including The Best American Poetry, New American Poets of the 90s, and Forgotten Language: Contemporary Poets and Nature.
 His most recent honors include a Pushcart Prize, and awards from the Fulbright Foundation and Poetry magazine.
-Mr. Angel now lives in Los Angeles and is the Edith R. White Distinguished Professor of English at the University of Redlands, where he teaches creative writing.
+Angel now lives in Los Angeles and is the Edith R. White Distinguished Professor of English at the University of Redlands, where he teaches creative writing.